nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-Tech-savvy inside sales representatives in the sales industry who
+Tech-savvy sales representatives in the insurance industry who
 - Manage 200+ leads and customers
 - Work remotely or in fast-paced office environments
 - Prioritize speed and efficiency in their daily operations